Turkey Soup Guide + Recipe

 main

-Strip a turkey carcass of all meat; set aside in a container.
+Strip the turkey carcass of all meat, and set the meat aside in a container.

 Break up the bones of the turkey carcass and place them in a large pot.
 Add any turkey skin or other assorted “bits” that are not edible meat.
 For the best taste, make the stock the day after the turkey has been cooked.
 Pour in the cold water and turn heat to high; bring to a boil.